NeilSWells/iolairPanelMeter_DC_V2/README.md

 More of the components are now SMD and added at the factory.

-A further 30% improvement in energy efficiency.
+A 30% reduction in power consumption.

+Reduced electrical noise.

 A ten position rotary switch selects the function of the board.